 Build your skills.
 Read about alliance success and failures and apply the lessons.
 There are some excellent books out there that can serve as a kind of manual and will help you to steer clear of a number of common pitfalls.
 The book “Strategic Alliance Management”* by Brian Tjemkes, Pepijn Vos and Koen Burgers is a book that I highly recommend.

 Attend an Alliance Masterclass to learn how to create successful alliances and partnerships.
-This practical and proven masterclass is available in two formats: in-company, tailored to your situation, or you can register for one of the open enrollment classes that will be held in various locations across Europe and the United Kingdom, as well as in Singapore and Sydney.
+This practical and proven masterclass is available in two formats: in-company, tailored to your situation, or you can register for one of the open enrolment classes.
+Or start with a comprehensive online course

 Whatever road you choose on your alliance journey, skip the ad-hoc road and go it well prepared and/or well guided.